pathfindertools/singularity/README.md

 # Microgen

+This repo is being archived as singularity.storage is now being served from https://github.com/data-preservation-programs/singularity-website.

 Microgen is an open source visual site builder developers can get along with.

 It enables non-technical editors to build a website using a set of highly customizable stock components.
 Developers get a simple framework they can use to easily add their own custom blocks to the site builder.